Elsie Margaret Clifford: Life

+Though prolific, she maintained her status as an amateur archaeologist.
 Her archaeological work often consisted of re-excavating existing sites, such as the Neolithic barrows at Notgrove (1934 – 6), Nympsfield and Rodmarton, and Roman villas at Hucclecote, Barnwood and Witcombe.
 She identified a Late Iron Age settlement at Minchindon.

 In the 1930s, she discovered Belgic pottery in a gravel quarry near Bagendon.
 She returned in 1961 to direct a dig at the previously unexcavated Iron Age settlement there.
+Her most extensive and best known published work is her account of her work at this site, Bagendon: A Belgic Oppidum.

-She received an OBE for services to archaeology in 1968, as well as serving on the council of the Society of Antiquaries, as President of the Cotteswold Naturalists' Field Club (1936 – 8), and as the first woman president of the Bristol and Gloucestershire Archaeological Society (1949).
+She was elected as a fellow of the Society of Antiquaries of Scotland in 1929, but her first application to become a fellow of the Society of Antiquaries of London, in 1937, was unsuccessful (women having only been admitted since 1920).
+She was elected at the second attempt in 1944.
+She also served as President of the Cotteswold Naturalists' Field Club (1936-8), and as the first woman president of the Bristol and Gloucestershire Archaeological Society (BGAS) in 1949.

+She received an OBE for services to archaeology in 1968.